 - Target and attract the right people – top candidates need to feel compelled to apply for your open roles.
 Sophisticated, modern talent acquisition teams use analytics and a marketing approach to achieve this.
 This entails asking yourself what differentiates your company or product from other employers.
 Why do candidates want to work for you versus another high-growth company?
 A candidate attraction model based on a survey is a helpful tool to inform your candidate messaging and channel selection.
 The data becomes particularly powerful when analyzed in conjunction with pre-hire assessment results.
 Collecting and analyzing this data will help you identify recruiting tactics to attract a higher percentage of top-tier applicants.

-- Use a pre-hire assessment to focus interview efforts on high potential candidates – use a multi-measure pre-hire assessment with both cognitive and behavioral elements at the top of the recruiting funnel to filter out candidates with a low likelihood of success.
+- Use a pre-hire assessment to focus interview efforts on high potential candidates – use a multi-measure pre-hire assessment with both cognitive and behavioral elements at the top of the recruiting funnel to prioritize candidates with a high likelihood of success.
 This improves the quality of candidates progressing through to the in-person interview stage and improves recruiting efficiency.
-Be disciplined about using the assessment as a Go / No-Go filter and interview only those candidates who pass.
+Be disciplined about using the assessment to prioritize your pipeline.
 Beware of referrals from current employees – there is a temptation to allow them to proceed immediately to the interview.
 To remove bias in your recruiting and maintain quality, require referrals to take the pre-hire assessment, like everyone else.